-Establish the Joint Doctor of Medicine and Doctor of Philosophy, Carle Illinois College of Medicine and the Graduate College, Urbana one of the existing PhD programs at the University of Illinois at Urbana-Champaign.
+The Urbana-Champaign Senate has approved a proposal from the Carle Illinois College of Medicine and the Graduate College to establish the joint Doctor of Medicine and Doctor of Philosophy (MD/PhD) Medical Scholars Program (MSP).
+MSP students will earn an MD from the Carle Illinois College of Medicine and a PhD from one of the existing PhD programs at the University of Illinois at Urbana-Champaign.
 The Carle Illinois College of Medicine selects highly motivated students who have met rigorous prerequisites that will allow them to be successful in the MSP.
 The MSP will allow MD students who wish to focus more deeply in research the opportunity to pursue graduate study in any discipline offered at the university, including biomedical sciences, engineering, the physical sciences, humanities, and the social sciences.
 MSP students will begin in the medical curriculum, completing the first phase of the case-driven, problem-based coursework.
 Upon completion of the USMLE Step 1 exam, they will join a graduate program and complete the PhD before returning to complete the third and fourth years of medical school, a model consistent with the majority of MD/PhD programs in the country.
 The program will have various activities to keep students in their PhD years engaged in medicine and other programming to integrate the two curricula.